 What is Rothorn?

 Rothorn, also known as Unterrothorn, is a mountain not all that far from the village of Zermatt.
-While not one of the tallest mountains of the Pennine Alps, measuring up at 3,104 metres above sea level, it is famous for being able to provide sublime views of its western neighbour – the spire of majestic Matterhorn.
+While not one of the tallest mountains of the Pennine Alps, measuring up at 3,104 metres above sea level, it is famous for being able to provide sublime views of its western neighbour, the majestic Matterhorn.

 How to get to Rothorn from Zermatt